junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 710
-congress: 114th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 710

-That the bill from the House of Representatives (H.R.
-710) entitled “An Act to require the Secretary of Homeland Security to prepare a comprehensive security assessment of the transportation security card program, and for other purposes.”, do pass with the following
+> To require the Secretary of Homeland Security to prepare a comprehensive security assessment of the transportation security card program, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Transportation Worker Identification Credential Security Card Program improvements and assessment